 - Additional Discounts.
 From taking a defensive driving course to joining an RV club, look for an insurance provider that offers additional ways to save.

-If you don’t already have RV insurance, choose a company and a policy.
+If you don’t already have RV insurance, choose a company and a policy that works for your insurance needs.
 Driving without insurance can leave you financially liable for any accident — and may even cause you to have your license revoked or pay a fine.

 The good news is that getting this type of insurance has never been easier, and most companies allow you to sign up for a quote from the comfort of your own home.
 Start on the journey toward legal and safe travels this year by collecting quotes from insurance providers in your area.